5 benefits of doing an internship during your studies in Germany

 Getting around Germany is easy!

 Public transportation is very popular, as well as cheap and effective.
-Germany is very well connected all throughout, in all means of travel.
+Germany is very well connected all throughout, by whatever means of travel.

-A great perk to being a student and an intern is a travel discount.
+A great perk to being a student and an intern is your travel discount.
 Students can use local transport for free with a Semesterticket.
-And as an intern, your travel to and from the workplace is often paid for.
+And as an intern, your trip to and from the workplace is often paid for.

 5. Events

-Germany is home to many events and happenings, among which is the most popular Oktoberfest.
-But every region has their own special festivities, most are as good as the Octoberfest or even better - especially because there are fewer tourists.
+Germany is home to many events and happenings, among which the most popular is the Oktoberfest in Munich.
+But every region has their own special festivities, most are as good as the Octoberfest and some even better - especially because there are fewer tourists in the less popular locations.

-You can find events in every corner and you can for sure find people to go along with, whether it’s your colleagues from your internship or the 300.000 other international students.
+You can find events in every corner of the country and you can also certainly find people to go along with you, whether it’s your colleagues from your internship or the other 300.000 international students.

 Hope you liked our list of benefits of being an intern while studying abroad in Germany.
 If you are still in the phase of considering where to study in Germany, take a look at our General Management study programme and internship/job guarantee.
 At the PFH we bring together the benefits of studying abroad, with many good company contacts for an internship that is part of your studies.